 Publications

--Soil organic-inorganic carbon transformations in giant termite mounds of South Africa
+Organic–inorganic carbon transformations in termite-affected soils of South Africa.

 Publications

-Dolui et al. (under review) “Composition and persistence of soil organic matter along eroding and depositional transects in buried vs. modern soil layers: A case of the Brady paleosol at Wauneta, Nebraska”
+Dolui et al. 2026.
+“Composition and persistence of soil organic matter along eroding and depositional transects in buried vs. modern soil layers: A case of the Brady paleosol at Wauneta, Nebraska”.
+Geoderma.
+DOI: 10.1016/j.geoderma.2025.117660

 Nel, T. et al. 2025.
 “Impacts of land use change on carbon storage in termite mounds of South Africa.”
 Catena.
 DOI: 10.1016/j.catena.2025.109141